gautham0914/sales-analytics-app/README.md

  Everything is clean, optimized, tested, and stable.
  The full workflow ETL → MySQL → API → Tableau is working end-to-end.

+## DAY 8 — System Design + Documentation (Tableau Edition)

+### Goal
+Document the full data pipeline, create the architecture diagram, organize Tableau assets, and make the repository clean and interview-ready.

+### Tasks Completed

+### 1. Created Architecture Diagram
+A Tableau-centric system design diagram was created and saved at: docs/architecture_diagram.png

+Data Flow:
+sales_analyst.csv → ETL → clean_sales.csv → MYSQL → (API optional) → Tableau Dashboard

+This shows the complete end-to-end pipeline in a single visual.

+### 2. Organized Tableau Assets
+Created a new folder:
+tableau/

+Added the following files:
+- dashboard.twbx
+- dashboard_screenshot.png
+- tableau_public_link.txt

+This keeps all Tableau-related items in one place.

+### 3. Updated README (Pipeline + Tableau Instructions)
+Added sections explaining:
+- Project overview
+- Architecture diagram
+- Tools used (Python, pandas, PostgreSQL, Flask, Tableau)
+- How Tableau connects to PostgreSQL
+- How the dashboard was published to Tableau Public
+- Screenshot of the dashboard

+### 4. Documented API Endpoints
+Added clear descriptions for:
+- /revenue
+- /top-products
+- /sales-by-region
+- /monthly-revenue

+These show the analytical API layer of the project.

+### 5. Added “How to Run This Project” Section
+Documented steps for:
+- cloning the repo
+- installing dependencies
+- running the ETL
+- running the API
+- connecting Tableau to PostgreSQL
+- publishing to Tableau Public
+### Files Added/Updated
+- docs/architecture_diagram.png
+- tableau/dashboard.twbx
+- tableau/dashboard_screenshot.png
+- tableau/tableau_public_link.txt
+- README.md (architecture, Tableau instructions, API documentation)
+### Summary
+Day 8 focused on documentation, system design, and making the project look complete and professional.
+The architecture diagram, Tableau assets, and updated README provide a clear overview of the entire pipeline for recruiters and technical reviewers.
+## DAY 9 — SECURITY (Environment Variables + Password Hashing + Secrets Management)

+### Goal
+Secure the project by removing hard-coded passwords, using environment variables, protecting secrets from GitHub, and adding a simple password hashing demonstration.

+### Tasks Completed

+### 1. Added .env for local secrets
+Created a `.env` file (not uploaded to GitHub) to store:
+- DB_HOST
+- DB_NAME
+- DB_USER
+- DB_PASSWORD
+- DB_PORT

+This keeps real credentials out of the codebase.

+### 2. Implemented python-dotenv
+Both `etl/pipeline.py` and `backend/app.py` were updated to use:
+- load_dotenv()
+- os.getenv()

+All database connections now pull values from environment variables instead of plain text.

+### 3. Updated .gitignore
+Added entries to prevent sensitive or unnecessary files from being committed:
+.env
+log/
+pycache/
+*.pyc

+diff
+Copy code

+### 4. Added .env.example
+Created a template file (`.env.example`) containing placeholder values so anyone cloning the repo knows which variables to create.

+### 5. Added a password hashing demo
+- Created `security/hash_demo.py` to demonstrate:
+- hashing a password using bcrypt
+- verifying correct vs wrong passwords
+- understanding hashing and salting basics

+### Files Added/Updated
+- .env.example
+- .gitignore
+- backend/app.py (dotenv integration)
+- etl/pipeline.py (dotenv integration)
+- security/hash_demo.py

+### Summary
+**Day 9 adds essential security practices:**
+- secrets removed from all Python files
+- environment variables implemented correctly
+- sensitive files ignored by Git
+- example env template added for safe sharing
+- hashing fundamentals demonstrated for interviews